snavely/bundler_sfm/README.md

 number of command-line options.
-That said, we've found that a common set of parameters works well for most image collections we've tried, so it is probably safe to start with the recommended options (used by the bundler.py script).
+That said, we've found that a common set of parameters works well for most image collections we've tried, so it is probably safe to start with the recommended options (used by the RunBundler.sh and bundler.py scripts).
 One very useful option is "--options_file <file>", which tells Bundler to read a list of options from a file.
-The default options file created by bundler.py includes the following:
+The default options file created by RunBundler.sh or bundler.py includes the following options:

   --match_table matches.init.txt
      [specifies the file where the match files are stored]